amigup/CleanArchitecture-For-AzureFunctionV3/README.md

 1.	[**Dependency Injection**](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection) – abstracts to decouple volatile dependencies from their implementation.
 A volatile dependency is a class or module that, among other things, can contain nondeterministic behaviour or in general is something we which to be able to replace or intercept which provides components segregation and testability of components.

-2.	**Input data validation** – validates the input for your API contract so that business logic only handles the business logic.
-With the right input data validation, the over and under data posting can be saved which leads to application more secure.
+2.	[**Input data validation**](https://docs.microsoft.com/en-us/aspnet/web-api/overview/formats-and-model-binding/model-validation-in-aspnet-web-api) – validates the input for your API function against schema restrictions (e.g. Length restriction, Type restrictions, Required/Optional restrictions etc.) so that your core business logic class do not need to deal with that.
+With the right input data validation, the over and under data posting can be saved which makes the application more secure.
 Also, having input data validation at first line of défense gives to create lesser downstream objects (and their lifecycle management in GC).

-3.	**Logging and scope** – Scope defines so that all the logging at the nth invocation have the required tracing.
+3.	[**Logging and scope**](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#logging-services) – Scope defines so that all the logging at the nth invocation have the required tracing.
 For example, instead of passing CorrelationId to every method, the logging scope can be defined with CorrelationId at entry method which makes sure that all the logs in chain will have this property logged automatically.
-We can also utilize the nested scopes to
+We can also utilize the nested scopes to capture/represent information at various levels within a request lifecycle.

 ```CSharp
             using (log.BeginScope(new Dictionary<string, object>()